tycheleturner/ElGenomaPequeno/README.md

 ### Mitochondrial Genome Copy Number from Short-Read WGS
 A standalone snake has been added for calcuating copy number from the mitochondrial genome.
+Please see the `mitocn` directory for more details.